Another Sunday Morning

 “You cheeky little munchkin you.
 Yes, smarty pants, I hear you” He responds whilst picking me up and placing me on top of the counter.

 My pen doesn’t take long to find its rhythm.
 I write about the importance of romance, the little moments that dance around the room all day building tension and pulling you together.
 ‘How I hated my inability to continue this play with my ex’ I begin thinking.
 Was it true that 7+ years together can kill the romance?
-I don’t think so… It was me, I know that much.
-I hate to admit these thoughts, but the importance of recognising them and taking responsibility is a mandatory part of moving forward.
+I don’t choose to believe that… It was me, I know that much.
+I hate to admit these thoughts, but the importance of recognizing them and taking responsibility is a mandatory part of moving forward.

 I prance into the bathroom, turn on the shower and unbutton the cardigan.
-I love this bathroom, it’s huge.
 I stare at myself in the full length mirror, slowly running a hand over my collarbone, across my breasts and down my abdomen.
-Eventually, my hand finds it’s way up to my mouth and I bite down on my finger as my head tilts to one side and my feet turn inward.
-‘I wonder how they view me’, I ponder.
-‘If it was up to me, I’d improve a few things’ I start thinking innocently.
-“Silly thought Tess!”
-I say out loud whilst pointing at myself in the mirror, as if I was speaking to my own daughter.
-I step into the open shower, it’s double head pressure massaging down onto my body.
+Eventually, my hand finds it’s way up to my mouth and I bite down on my finger as my head tilts to one side.
+‘I wonder how they view me’, I ponder… Forgetting the thought instantly, I step into the open shower and let it’s double head pressure massage down onto my body.
 I look at the steam clouding over the wall tiles and draw a little smiley face.
-‘It’s truly the little things’ I think to myself and smile as the music bellows from the kitchen.
-Yet another Sunday morning, as life goes on, moving through it’s routinely emotions and regularity.
+‘It’s truly the little things’ I think to myself and smile as the music bellows in from the kitchen.
+Yet another Sunday morning, as life goes on, moving through it’s routinely wave of emotions and regularity.

 Next